-This valuation was based upon statistical data, furnished by your Executive Director, concerning Retirement System benefits, financial transactions, and individual members, terminated members, retirants and data was checked for internal and year-to-year consistency, but was not audited.
+This valuation was based upon statistical data, furnished by your Executive Director, concerning Retirement System benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
+We checked for internal reasonability and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the information provided by the City.

 This report has been prepared by actuaries who have substantial experience valuing public employee retirement systems.
-To the best of our knowledge, this report is complete and accurate and was made in accordance with generally recognized actuarial methods in accordance with standards of practice prescribed by the Actuarial Standards Board and in compliance with the constitution of the State of Michigan.
+To the best of our knowledge, this report is complete and accurate and was made in conformity with generally accepted actuarial principles and practices, with the Actuarial Standards of Practice issued by the Actuarial Standards Board, and in compliance with the constitution of the State of Michigan.
 The actuarial assumptions used for the valuation produce results which we believe are reasonable.